Author: Ashok P. Nadkarni <apnmbx-wits@yahoo.com>

 To explicitly embed a manifest in custom rule, you can use one of the

-macros _VC_MANIFEST_EMBED_DLL
+macros _VC_MANIFEST_EMBED_DLL or _VC_MANIFEST_EMBED_EXE depending

 on whether the rule is applied to a DLL or a program.